MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/client-disconnects.md

 environment.

-If users want to jump between two different environments at the same time, open each one in a different browser type. (e.g. User A can look at Environment 1 in Chrome, and Environment 2 in Edge.)
+If users want to jump between two different environments at the same time, open each one in a different browser type (for example, User A can look at Environment 1 in Chrome, and Environment 2 in Edge.)